marosan28/pup-power/README.md

 Pup Power is a website made for a Dog Leisure Centre based in Dublin, Ireland.
 It's a first ever Dog-Only Leisure Centre.
 The centre's main goal is encouraging pet owners of taking better care for their dogs health.
-Facilities include indoor and outdoor pools, 100 acre playground with all the commodities, large gym and a bar which serves food and drinks.
+Facilities include indoor and outdoor pools, 100 acre playground with all the commodities, large gym and a bar which serves both food and drinks.
 [View the live project here.](https://marosan28.github.io/pup-power/)

 ![App Screenshot](wireframes/images/responsive-img.jpg)